wp-plugins/filmgetter/readme.txt

 1. Upload the 'FilmGetter' map to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Paste in the TMDb-API number in the FilmGetter admin page.
-4. Add movies via the Add Movie section on the admin page.
+4. Add movies via the Add Movie section on the admin page.*
 5. Use the [film]movie name[/film] to show the filminfo, or use [imdb]movie name[/imdb] to show just imdb-link

+* No need for that in version 0.1.2

 == Screenshots ==

 No screenshots for now.

 == Changelog ==

+= 0.1.2 =
+* Fixed so if the trailer url is empty, the url will be #.
+* Fixed so if the imdb url is empty, the url will be #.
+* Added Feature: Add movies in the admin page from IMDB and TMDb ids.
+* Added Beta Feature: Adding movies automatically, in this beta you need to be specific on the movie names, no trailers will be added either.

 = 0.1.1 =
 * Fixed database error (the youtube URL was too short).